tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/操作指南/参数配置/智能参数调优_intl_en.md

   - During maintenance time: The change will be applied to the instance during the maintenance time, which can be modified on the **Instance Details** page.

 ### Newly purchased MySQL instance
-When purchasing a TencentDB for MySQL instance, after selecting a parameter template, you can choose whether to enable **Parameter Adaptation**.
+When purchasing a TencentDB for MySQL instance, after selecting a parameter template, you can choose whether to enable **Scenario-Based Intelligent Tuning**.
 If this feature is enabled, the system will perform secondary adjustment according to the selected business scenario, which can be **Order Transactions**, **OLTP Performance Test**, or **Pressure Test**.
 You can view the change results in **Parameter Settings** > **Intelligent Parameter Tuning** > **View Task**.
 ![](https://qcloudimg.tencent-cloud.cn/raw/bf0e00d4ba24814e1bad20f17cd50575.png)